redeecash/blockchain-explorer/README.md

 # Blockchain Explorer

-I was looking for a basic and simple to implement blockchain explorer using the RPC API preferrably in PHP, but only found out-dated convulted examples.
+I was looking for a basic and simple to implement blockchain explorer using the RPC API preferrably in PHP, but only found out-dated convoluted examples.
 So I asked chatgpt.com the following,

 ```
 create a blockchain explorer like etherscan.io in PHP that interacts with the RPC blockchain API